New well commissioned in 'Guneshli' field

 Baku.
-22 February.
-REPORT.AZ/ The State Oil Company of Azerbaijan (SOCAR) has commissioned well 75 at deep water drilling platform No. 19 in Guneshli field after the overhaul, Report was told in the press service of SOCAR.
+20 April.
+REPORT.AZ/ The State Oil Company of Azerbaijan Republic (SOCAR) has commissioned well No. 7 at deep water drilling platform No. 317 in Guneshli field after major overhaul.

-Maintenance works are carried out by '28 May' oil and gas producing company.
+Maintenance works are carried out by '28 May' oil and gas producing company (OGPD).

 Günel AbbasovaNews Author